revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 <details><summary> <b>Explanation</b> </summary>

-> The code shown above `returns` a new list containing only those elements of the list l which do not amount to zero.Then the output is:[1,2,'hello']
+> The code shown above `returns` a new list that contains the elements of the list l which do not amount to zero.
+And, the output is:[1,2,'hello']

   </details>
   </details>